MarshallAsch/ns3-action/README.md

 That is all that is needed to build the docker container, you do not need to have the ns3 codebase installed because it will download a fresh copy of the `ns3-allinone` version when building the container.

-By default it will build NS3 verion 3.32, as that is the version of the simulator that I am using for my research.
+By default it will build NS3 version 3.32, as that is the version of the simulator that I am using for my research.
 But a different version can be specified: